GalvinFinTech/Bankruptcy-risk-forecast/README.md

 ## Data Sources

 The dataset comprises financial metrics extracted from publicly audited financial statements of manufacturing enterprises listed on the Vietnamese stock exchange.
-Data spans from 2015 to the end of 2023, totaling 2,152 observations.
+Data spans from 2018 to the end of 2022, sourced from FiinPro.
 These metrics serve as the basis for predicting financial risk and assessing the likelihood of bankruptcy.

 ## Installation